rafa-mori/timecraft/CONTRIBUTING.md

 ## How to Contribute

-There are many ways to contribute to TimeCraft:
+There are many ways to contribute to TimeCraft AI, including:

 - **Bug Reports**: Help us identify and fix bugs
 - **Feature Requests**: Suggest new features or improvements